-When it comes to the body’s energy supply and long-distance running, it’s highly relevant to know that the depots of carbohydrate (glycogen) are limited, whereas fat is an infinite energy source.
-Powerful Glycogen Tactic Astonishes The Results In A Marathon.
-This article is the meaning of glycogen in endurance training.
+When it comes to the body’s energy supply and long-distance running, it’s highly relevant to know that the depots of carbohydrates (glycogen) are limited, whereas fat is an infinite energy source.
+How to economize with Glycogen in a marathon is therefore crucial because hitting the wall means you run out of glycogen and switch over to fat combustion.
+This article is about glycogen in endurance training.

-The combustion in the body’s muscles depends on several factors and some of these may affects by training and diet.
+The combustion in the body’s muscles depends on several factors and some of them may be affected by training and diet.
 In particular, two conditions are relevant:

 - The greater intensity of work the greater is the glycogen needs.

 - The better aerobic fitness the greater fat combustion at a given work intensity.